The Web Health

 • Rinse after 5 minutes with water.

-• Repeat 2–3 times a week for noticeable results.
+• Repeat 2–3 times a week for better results.

 3. Raw Potato Juice

-Potatoes contain catecholase, an enzyme known for natural bleaching properties.
+Potatoes contain catecholase, an enzyme known for its natural bleaching properties.
+This is an excellent technique if you’re seeking a quick way to eliminate dark neck using a kitchen item

 How to Use: